1 Purpose

 **12 Data Security and Storage **

-12.1 MedEnterprises takes reasonable steps to protect the personal information we hold from loss, unauthorized access and misuse.
+12.1 Medenterprises takes reasonable steps to protect the personal information we hold from loss, unauthorized access and misuse.

-12.2 Your information is stored on our database and cloud storage.
+12.2 Your information is stored in our database and cloud storage.
 This database is operated on a server that allows disclosure to cross border recipients only as required for the performance of our services.
 The database has restricted user access.

-12.3 MedEnterprises may provide your personal information to third parties contracted by MedEnterprises in order to perform data storage and data processing services.
-All reasonable steps will be taken to ensure that the third parties comply with MedEnterprises’ instructions and will not use your personal information for any other purpose.
+12.3 Medenterprises may provide your personal information to third parties contracted by Medenterprises in order to perform data storage and data processing services.
+All reasonable steps will be taken to ensure that the third parties comply with Medenterprises’ instructions and will not use your personal information for any other purpose.

-12.5 While MedEnterprises takes reasonable steps to maintain secure internet connections, if you provide us with personal information over the internet, the provision of that information is at your own risk.
-MedEnterprises makes no warranty (express or implied) in respect of data transferred over the internet.
+12.5 While Medenterprises takes reasonable steps to maintain secure internet connections, if you provide us with personal information over the internet, the provision of that information is at your own risk.
+Medenterprises makes no warranty (express or implied) in respect of data transferred over the internet.
 You acknowledge that the security of any personal information collected via the internet is not guaranteed.

 **13 Retention and Disposal **